 - The day is an official holiday in some Muslim countries, but is a regular working day in others.

-So, Muslims Across The World Will Welcome The Islamic New year 1422 on 19/20 August Which is The Mark the beginning of Muharram ( The First Month of Islamic Lunar Calendar).
+So, Muslims Across The World Will Welcome The Islamic New year 2021 or Hijri New year 1443 on 9/10 August Which is The Mark the beginning of Muharram ( The First Month of Islamic Lunar Calendar).